thisisharsh7/alertframe/README.md

 1. Open browser: http://localhost:3000
 2. Sign in with your Google account (redirects back to home page)
-3. Add your OnKernel API key when prompted (or in Settings)
+3. Add your Kernel API key when prompted (or in Settings)
 4. Create a test alert:
    - Enter URL: `https://news.ycombinator.com`
    - Click on the first story title